 Heroic Willpower: She gets mind-controlled by a Nova at the end of Chapter 134, and is forced to fight her friends.
 However, after hearing Charles beg her to come back to herself, she manages to fight off the Nova's control for a short period of time.

 Hidden Depths: She's a lot more insightful than she originally appears, and she's pretty good at reading people.
 Chiffon even says Roxanne is actually more serious than anyone else she knows.

-Humble Hero: Well, ok, she's ranked #2 in the world (later #1).
+Humble Hero: Well, OK, she's ranked #2 in the world (later #1).
 She knows she's ridiculously powerful for a Pandora, but she's not arrogant.
-She treats other Pandoras, even those far weaker than her, as equals, and she will readily admit when she's hopelessly outclassed.
+She treats other Pandora, even those far weaker than her, as equals, and she will readily admit when she's hopelessly outclassed.

 Insistent Terminology: She's not a "Zombie-Woman," or an "Undead," thank you very much.
 She's "The Immortal."
 It sounds cooler.